-Shared bike policy in place: bikes available to members visiting Brussels and staff that normally travel to work on public transport for use to get to meetings in town.
+Shared bike policy in place: bikes on long-term loan to the EEB are available to members visiting Brussels and staff that normally travel to work on public transport for use to get to meetings in town.

 4. Human resource management